 VOLUNTEER IMPACT ASSESSMENT

-Measuring the social impact from volunteering activities is vital.
-Volunteer involving organisations ability to make a ‘value added’, ‘positive impact’ for a community, on a shoe string, is how the Community Sector sets itself apart.
+Measuring the social impact of volunteering activities is vital.
+Volunteer involving organisations ability to make a ‘value-added’, ‘positive impact’ for a community, on a shoestring, is how the Community Sector sets itself apart.
 This need to evidence worth is increasingly important as year on year public expenditure cuts are forecast.

-Many volunteer involving organisations or volunteer led groups may not have the resources or time to carry out evaluation work which can detract from service delivery or front line work.
-However, the Volunteering Impact Assessment Toolkit is an inexpensive, tried and tested way for organisations of all sizes to evidence impact.
+Many volunteer-involving organisations or volunteer-led groups may not have the resources or time to carry out evaluation work which can detract from service delivery or front line work.
+However, the Volunteering Impact Assessment Toolkit (VIAT) is an inexpensive, tried and tested way for organisations of all sizes to evidence impact.